 If the Danites would have renewed their trust in God, He would have helped them fight for land that was rightfully theirs.

 Instead, they chose to attack the country of Laish because they assumed victory would be assured.

-This was one of the tribes of Israel who would disobey God’s will and attack a peaceful people because it was “easy” to do.
+So, this tribe of Israel disobeyed God’s will and attacked a peaceful people because it was “easy” to do.

 On their way, the Danites came to Micah’s house.

 Micah Loses His Idols – And His Priest